-Ann Arbor Derby Dimes is a skater-run league of dedicated women committed to excellence in sportsmanship, fostering the sport of roller derby, facilitating goodwill and fellowship, and inspiring personal growth and development of all roller derby skaters in southeast Michigan.
+Ann Arbor Derby Dimes is a member-run league of dedicated individuals committed to excellence in sportsmanship, fostering the sport of roller derby, facilitating goodwill and fellowship, and inspiring personal growth and development of all roller derby skaters in southeast Michigan.
 A2D2 was formed in May of 2010.
 After two sessions of boot camp, the league founded two home teams; the Tree Town Thrashers and the Huron River Rollers, and an A-level travel team, the Brawlstars.
 The Brawlstars started competing against other leagues in June of 2011.

 By the numbers: